stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 ##### [Lydia laughs]

+#### UNAL

-__Unal: [voice now echoing too]__ Right.
-So I'll just-- Okay.
+Right.
+So I'll just--okay.
+Uh--

 #### PILCHARDS

 Just sit down.
 Just take a seat.
-If you've got anything in your pockets-- nah, actually, I'll find out.
-Don't tell me. __[pause, laughter]__ How can I help you, Ural?
+If you've got anything in your pockets--nah, actually, I'll find out, don't tell me.

+##### [pause; quiet laughter]

+#### PILCHARDS

+How can I help you, Ural?
 What do you want?

 #### UNAL

 Well, Pilchards, I've been thinking.
 Now that we are out of the clutches of the corrupt law, we should create some sort of, uh, force of our own.
-Strike out into the, the great dark beyond.
-Uh, you seem to be, uh, an individual with a love of machetes. [__Pilchards:__ Mm.]
-Um, you certainly have a lot of them. [__Pilchards:__ Yeah.]
-And I was thinking you might be, um, useful as a-a-an infantry man.
+Strike out into the--the--the great dark beyond?
+Uh, you seem to be, uh, an individual with a--a love of machetes.

+#### PILCHARDS

+Mm.

+#### UNAL

+Um, you certainly have a lot of them.

+##### [Lydia laughing]

+#### PILCHARDS

+Yeah.

+#### UNAL

+And I was thinking you might be, um, useful as a-a-an infantry man!
 Have you ever been in the army, Pilchards?

 #### PILCHARDS